General Informational Guide for the Media

 To identify the court reporter who covered the hearing or trial, consult the appropriate docket entry on the docket sheet or review the minute order that is located in the file.

-When the judge issues an injunction order or other type of non-sealed order and the media is requesting an immediate copy, the District Court Executive, the Communications Specialist, or the designated liaison will make the necessary arrangements for the media to obtain a copy through CM/ECF Media Access.
+When the judge issues an injunction order or other type of non-sealed order and the media is requesting an immediate copy, the District Court Executive or the designated liaison will make the necessary arrangements for the media to obtain a copy through CM/ECF Media Access.
 To use the CM/ECF Media Access service, you must first register for the service.
 (See below.)
 Such orders may also be posted on the Court’s website under “Opinions” if the judge presiding over the case authorizes such posting in addition to its availability on PACER.

 Every effort will be made to ensure that the order is provided in a timely manner in accordance with the judge’s instructions.
 The media is not to contact the judge’s chambers or the courtroom deputy clerk to obtain a copy of the order.